 How much offshore wind might we need?
-LIPA's share of New York's 9,000-megawatt offshore wind goal, based on our portion of state-wide energy load, would be about 1,125 megawatts.17
+LIPA's share of New York's 9,000 megawatt offshore wind goal, based on our portion of statewide energy load, would be about 1,125 megawatts.

-However, offshore wind is likely the least cost resource to meet a substantially larger share of New York's carbon-free electric needs than 9,000 megawatts.
+However, offshore wind is likely the least cost resource to meet a substantially larger share of New York's carbonfree electric needs than 9,000 megawatts.
 One recent study projected New York will need 17,000 megawatts of offshore wind by 2040 to meet its carbon reduction goals.
 That would be an aggressive deployment, but it's not unprecedented - Europe has deployed 17,000 megawatts of offshore wind over the last 12 years.
-So while Long Island electric customers may only need 1,125 megawatts to meet the State's goal, it's possible that the New York electric grid may need many times that, and that a significant portion of that energy might come through Long Island on its way to other places.
+So while Long Island electric customers may only need 1,125 megawatts of offshore wind to meet our share of the state's goal, it's possible that the New York electric grid may need many times that, and that a significant portion of that new energy might come through Long Island on its way to other places.